 Makó was incorporated under the laws of the State of Delaware on November 8, 2004 for the purpose of acquiring, exploring, and developing oil and gas properties.
 TXM was formed in 2004 to conduct oil and gas exploration and development business in the Republic of Hungary ("Hungary"), except for ownership of the Company's gathering infrastructure/assets, and marketing of oil and gas produced from TXM's licenses.
 TXM Marketing was formed in March, 2007 to hold the Company's gathering infrastructure/assets in Hungary, and to market the oil and gas produced from TXM's licenses.
-JVX was formed in 2005 to conduct the Company's business in Romania.
-FOG was incorporated in April 2008 to assist in the structure of the Company's joint venture with Exxon Mobil Corporation's affiliate Esso

-Exploration International Limited ("ExxonMobil").
+JVX was formed in 2005 to conduct the Company's business in Romania and is presently being dissolved.
+FOG-TXM was incorporated in April 2008 to assist in the structure of the Company's joint venture with Exxon Mobil Corporation's affiliate Esso Exploration International Limited ("ExxonMobil") and is presently being dissolved.
 Falcon USA was formed in August, 2008 to hold the Company's working interest in the Buckskin Mesa Project located in the Piceance Basin, Colorado (the "Buckskin Mesa Project").
+Falcon

-Falcon Australia was formed in August, 2008 to hold the Company's working interest in certain properties in the Beetaloo Basin located in Northern Territory, Commonwealth of Australia ("Australia").
+Australia was formed in August, 2008 to hold the Company's working interest in certain properties in the Beetaloo Basin located in Northern Territory, Commonwealth of Australia ("Australia").
 For further details on these properties see "Business Description".